 - Third, go with your experience.
-This means you can start with the industries in which you got exposure during audit, as you will have a good understanding of the audited field – since you have analysed these businesses, verified their processes, executed work on them, and so forth.
+This means you can start with the industries in which you got exposure during an audit, as you will have a good understanding of the audited field – since you have analyzed these businesses, verified their processes, executed work on them, and so forth.
 This makes the transition much easier.

-- Alternatively, the audit professionals can begin by joining a corporate finance consulting firm in the early days of their professional career, say to start with diligence services and move on from there.
+- Alternatively, audit professionals can begin by joining a corporate finance consulting firm in the early days of their professional career, say to start with diligence services and move on from there.